kroschu/docker-friendup/README.md

 # Docker Container for the [Friend Unifying Platform][1]

-This container allows to run FriendUP in a Docker container.
+This container allows to run FriendUP in Docker.
 When you build it for yourself, it pulls the latest source code from their [Github page][2] and builds it.